Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 #### Custom Scan View Delegate

-Make sure to also implement the `NetverifyCustomScanViewControllerDelegate` protocol and set the `customScanViewControllerDelegate` to the received scanViewController before presenting.
+Make sure to also implement the [`NetverifyCustomScanViewControllerDelegate`](http://jumio.github.io/mobile-sdk-ios/Netverify/Protocols/NetverifyCustomScanViewControllerDelegate.html) protocol and set the `customScanViewControllerDelegate` to the received scanViewController before presenting.

 For some countries, end-users need to be informed about some legal constraints before scanning.
 In this case `netverifyCustomScanViewController:shouldDisplayLegalAdvice:completion:` is called.
 Make sure to display the message provided via this call.

 After a successful scan, it makes sense to present the captured image and ask to finally confirm that the image should be used.
 In this case `netverifyCustomScanViewController:shouldDisplayConfirmationWithImageView:text:confirmation:retake:` is called.
 Simply add this view as subview and it will draw itself accordingly.
 We suggest asking the user if the image is readable and properly aligned to prevent bad quality images.
 Continue with calling one of the two provided blocks.
+Calling `imageSize` on [`NetverifyConfirmationImageView`](http://jumio.github.io/mobile-sdk-ios/Netverify/Protocols/NetverifyConfirmationImageView.html) will return the size of the displayed image.

 For manual image capturing: to notify the user that the image is blurry and therefore can't be taken implement `netverifyCustomScanViewController:shouldDisplayBlurHint:`

+For special case of US Driver license missing an address in the barcode, make sure to implement `- (void) netverifyCustomScanViewController:(NetverifyCustomScanViewController* _Nonnull)customScanView shouldDisplayNoUSAddressFoundHint:(NSString* _Nonnull)message confirmation:(void (^_Nonnull)(void))confirmation;`

+Also, `netverifyCustomScanViewController:shouldDisplayFlipDocumentHint:confirmation:` gets triggered when we detect that the user accidentally scanned the front side although backside is required.

 ### Finalizing Scanning